Scan $B$-Statistic for Kernel Change-Point Detection: REAL DATA

-We also test the performance of our $M$-statistics on real data.
-Our datasets include: (1) CENSREC-1-C: a real-world speech dataset in the Speech Resource Consortium (SRC) corpora provided by National Institute of Informatics (NII)\footnote{Available from \url{http://research.nii.ac.jp/src/en/CENSREC-1-C.html}}; (2) Human Activity Sensing Consortium (HASC) challenge 2011 data\footnote{Available from \url{http://hasc.jp/hc2011}}.
-We compare our $M$-statistic with a baseline algorithm, the relative density-ratio (RDR) estimate \citep{density-ratio2013}.
+We test the performance of the scan $B$-statistics for change-point detection on real data.
+Our datasets include: (1) CENSREC-1-C: a real-world speech data set in the Speech Resource Consortium (SRC) corpora provided by National Institute of Informatics (NII)\footnote{Available from http://research.nii.ac.jp/src/en/CENSREC-1-C.html}; (2) Human Activity Sensing Consortium (HASC) challenge 2011 data\footnote{Available from http://hasc.jp/hc2011}.
+We compare our proposed scan $B$-statistics with a baseline algorithm, the relative density-ratio (RDR) estimate \citep{density-ratio2013}.
 One limitation of the RDR algorithm, however, is that it is not suitable for high-dimensional data because estimating density ratio in the high-dimensional setting is an ill-posed problem.
-To achieve reasonable performance for the RDR algorithm, we adjust the bandwidth and the regularization parameter at each time step and, hence, the RDR algorithm is computationally more expensive than using $M$-statistics.
-We adopt the Area Under Curve (AUC) \citep{density-ratio2013} (the larger the better) as a performance metric.
+To achieve reasonable performance for the RDR algorithm, we adjust the bandwidth and the regularization parameter at each time step and, hence, the RDR algorithm is computationally more expensive than using the scan $B$-statistics.
+We adopt the standard Area Under Curve (AUC) as in \citet{density-ratio2013} for our performance metric.
+The larger the AUC, the better.

-Our $M$-statistics have very competitive performance compared with the baseline RDR algorithm on the real data.
-Here we report the main results and omit the details due to space limit but they can be found in Appendix \ref{app:real_data}.
-For speech data, our goal is to online detect the onset of a speech signal emergent from the background.
-The backgrounds are taken from real acoustic signals, such as noise in highway, airport and subway stations.
-The overall AUC for the $M$-statistic is {\bf 0.8014} and for the baseline algorithm is {\bf 0.7578}.
+Our scan $B$-statistics demonstrate competitive performance compared with the baseline RDR algorithm on the real data.
+Here we only report the main results and leave the details in Appendix \ref{app:real_data}.
+For speech data, our goal is to online detect the emergence of a speech signal from the background.
+The backgrounds are taken from real acoustic signals, such as noise recorded in highway, airport and subway stations.
+The overall AUC for the scan $B$-statistic is {\bf 0.8014} and for the baseline algorithm is {\bf 0.7578}.
 For human activity detection data, our goal is to detect a transition from one activity to another as quickly as possible.
-Each data consists six possible of human activity data collected by portable three-axis accelerometers.
-The overall AUC for the $M$-statistic is {\bf 0.8871} and for the baseline algorithm is {\bf 0.7161}.
+Each instance consists of six possible human activity signals collected by portable three-axis accelerometers.
+The overall AUC for the scan $B$-statistic is {\bf 0.8871} and for the baseline algorithm is {\bf 0.7161}.

-\section{Discussions}
+\section{DISCUSSIONS}